cranpun/tesseract-python-container/README.md

 # tesseract-python-container
-Docker container for tesseract by python (pytesseract).
+Docker container for tesseract with python (pytesseract).

 # environment
 only docker & docker-compose